pennyl67/openminted-guidelines/guidelines_for_providers_of_sw_resources/how-to-make-your-components-interoperable.md

 Finally, as regards the **final output of the applications**, OpenMinTeD recommends the use of the XMI format for annotated corpora; other formats, such as the [WebAnnotation](https://www.w3.org/annotation/) standard, can also be used but _**only XMI-formatted annotated corpora** can be viewed with the OpenMinTeD annotation viewer and/or edited with the annotation editors_.[^3]

+{% blurb style='warning'%}
+Please, note that additional requirements may be in order depending on the way the software is invoked.
+More information on this can be found in the following pages.
+{% endblurb %}

 ###Recommendations